205 East Lohman Avenue

 We require that members attend specific safety training classes before they are allowed to used particular tools.
 For example, there are safety classes required before using power tools in the woodworking shop.
 These classes are included in the price of a membership.
-In addition, areas containing potentially dangerous tools and always staffed by a monitor who is responsible for keeping the area safe.
+In addition, areas containing potentially dangerous tools are always staffed by a monitor who is responsible for keeping the area safe.

 You should store all computer files on a private flash drive.